 The Texas lemon law specifically covers consumers who bought their lemon vehicle from a Texas dealer.
 If the consumer bought their vehicle out of state and it proceeded to develop problems shortly after moving to Texas, the state’s law has nothing to offer.
 They could, however, still pursue a claim using the federal Magnuson-Moss Warranty Act.
 The Act, as befitting a federal law, protects all Americans regardless of where in the United States they live or purchased their vehicle.

-The Texas lemon law protects consumers who inadvertently purchase defective cars, trucks, vans, motorcycles, all-terrain vehicles, motor homes, two rider vehicle and neighborhood electric vehicles.
+The Texas lemon law protects consumers who inadvertently purchase defective cars, trucks, vans, motorcycles, all-terrain vehicles, two rider vehicle and neighborhood electric vehicles.
 The law does not cover used vehicles, repossessed vehicles, non-travel trailers, boats or farming equipment.

 The state’s lemon law protects against what it calls “serious defects.”
 A serious defect is one that “substantially impairs the use or market value of the vehicle.”
 If the problem keeps the car from starting or being operated safely, for example a problem with safety restraints or the engine, it’s a serious defect.
 Problems affecting the vehicle’s resale value, such as a severely unpleasant smell or other similar persistent problem, also qualifies.